Synteny visualization and genome alignment

 Launching the dotplot

-From the main JBrowse start screen, click Dotplot to open the dotplot import form.
-Select the two assemblies (one for each axis) and pick the synteny track to visualize.
+From the main JBrowse start screen, click Dotplot, select two assemblies (one per axis), and pick the synteny track.

 The dotplot import form.
 Pick two assemblies (X and Y axes) and select a synteny track.